Corrado-t/sou-lab-cni/README.md

 # sou-lab-cni

-# Set with Vagrant and Ansible Monitoring and Load Balancing with HAProxy, Prometheus, and Grafana on container using Podman
+# Setting Up Monitoring and Load Balancing with HAProxy, Prometheus, and Grafana on Containers Using Vagrant, Ansible, and Podman

 ## Overview
-This project use Vagrant, Ansible and Podman to set up a monitoring and load balancing stack with **HAProxy** as the reverse proxy and load balancer, **Prometheus** for monitoring and collecting metrics, and **Grafana** for visualizing those metrics. #to edit The setup also includes SSL configuration and logging for troubleshooting.
+This project uses Vagrant, Ansible and Podman to set up a monitoring and load balancing stack with **HAProxy** as the reverse proxy and load balancer, **Prometheus** for monitoring and collecting metrics, and **Grafana** for visualizing those metrics.
+The setup includes SSL configuration, HaProxy stats, and a variable number of backends nodes.

 ## Prerequisites

 - **Vagrant** installed for automated VMs creation.
-- **VirtualBox** installed for run the vms.
+- **VirtualBox** installed for running the VMs.

 ## Architecture